 For a severe and persistent toothache, we will have you into the office ASAP.
 Severe toothache may be a sign of an abscessed tooth or another serious issue.

 Headaches or Pain in Face, Jaw, and Neck

 Headaches, migraines, facial pain, swelling, buzzing in the ears–all of these symptoms are linked to TMJ disorder.
 TMJ disorder occurs when the jawbone joint is affected by trauma, stress, or arthritis.

 Come see Dr. Young to discuss TMJ treatment.
-To manage the pain currently, you can take over-the-counter pain medications or use cold compresses and massage.
-Try to relax the jaw, even when you are stressed.
+To manage the pain prior to your appointment, you can take over-the-counter pain medications or use cold compresses and massage.
+Try to relax the jaw, especially when you are stressed.